 , WIRE

-These check that RPC signatures don't change.
-Doing so would break both generated source code and over-the-wire RPC calls.
+This checks that RPC signatures don't change.
+Doing so breaks both generated source code and over-the-wire RPC calls.

 RPC_SAME_IDEMPOTENCY_LEVEL